pytorch/glow/docs/TensorLayout.md

   - This helper function returns an array of predefined layouts for all dimensions from `0-D` to Glow's max tensor layout dimension.

 - `bool isEnabled() const`
-   - Indicates whatever checking for layout requirements is enabled or not. default is off.
+   - Indicates whatever checking for layout requirements is enabled or not.
+Default is off.

 An example of why backends may want to override such methods can be seen in the `OpenCL` backend:
 Convolutions are more efficient in `NCHW` format, as such, we may lower a `ConvolutionNode`